 REGULATION 21 – ANGLICAN INITIATIVES FUND

-[

 THE ANGLICAN INITIATIVES FUND

-Creation of the Fund
+Continuation of the Fund

-Pursuant to the direction received from the 82nd Session of Synod, Diocesan Council hereby creates the Anglican Initiatives Fund.
+The fund known as the “Anglican Initiatives Fund” created by Diocesan Council pursuant to the direction received from the 82nd Session of Synod (referred to in this Regulation as the “Fund”) is hereby continued.
 Subject to this Regulation and the By-laws of the Fund, the Anglican Initiatives Fund shall be held by the Diocese as a separate fund, for accounting and administrative purposes.

 Purposes of the Fund

 The purposes of the Fund shall be set forth in the By-Laws of the Fund.
-The purposes of the fund shall not conflict with the purposes of the Diocese set out in the Canons and Constitution of the Diocese.
+The purposes of the Fund shall not conflict with the purposes of the Diocese set out in the Canons and Constitution of the Diocese.

 Definitions5